divyavut/DevOps-daws-81s/daws-81s/Docker/docker.md

 - ARG is used as a Variables at image build time only, not inside the container.

 #### ARG VS ENV
-- ENV variables is accessed at image build time and inside the container
+- ENV variables is accessed at image build time and inside the container, ENV variables can be ovverriden  at container runtime

+         docker run -d  -e APP_ENV=staging- --name container_name <image_name>  .

 - ARG  variables is accessed at the time of image creation.
-ARG values can be override at runtime while building the image.
+ARG values can be override at runtime while building the image with an option.

+            docker build -t <image_name> --build-arg <key>=<value> .
 -